appcircleio/appcircle-docusaurus/docs/marketplace/github-marketplace/enterprise-store/index.md

 sidebar_position: 2
 ---

-The Appcircle Enterprise Store action allows users to publish their apps to appcircle app store
+The Appcircle Enterprise Store action allows users to publish their apps to appcircle app store.

 ### Discover Action